tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 1975), language learning (Perry et al., 2010), and education (Braithwaite & Goldstone, 2015; Guo et al., 2014).
-The pattern of results is complex, with numerous studies finding both beneficial (Braun et al., 2009; Catalano & Kleiner, 1984; Roller et al., 2001), as well as null or negative effects (Brekelmans et al., 2022; Hu & Nosofsky, 2024;
-Van Rossum, 1990).
+The pattern of results is complex, with numerous studies finding both beneficial (Braun et al., 2009; Catalano & Kleiner, 1984; Gorman & Goldstone, 2022; Roller et al., 2001), as well as null or negative effects (Brekelmans et al., 2022; Hu & Nosofsky, 2024; Van Rossum, 1990).
 The present study seeks to contribute to the large body of existing research by examining the influence of variability in visuomotor function learning - a domain in which it has been relatively under-studied.

 ### Function Learning and Extrapolation